LIST OF CLUBS/ACTIVITIES

 Peer to peer is a statewide character education program that builds leadership skills and educates middle schools students about the dangers of substance abuse.
 Peer leaders are 8th grade students who act as role models for the student body.
 Peer leaders will be expected to co-facilitate outreach sessions with younger peers that address important challenges such as the dangers of substance abuse and resisting pressure to experiment with drug, alcohol, and tobacco.

-This club will meet for the entire school year, Sept-June on Tuesdays from 3-4:00
+This club will meet for the entire school year, Sept-June.

 CHORUS *(1-5 points)